sfazliddinov385/defender-detection-engineering-lab/response/incident-response-runbook.md

 # Incident Response Runbook

-This is the full incident response I ran on the compromised machine, victim-a, after my custom rules made the multi-stage incident.
+This is the full incident response I ran on the compromised machine, victim-a, after my custom rules created the multi-stage incident.
 I followed the **NIST SP 800-61** framework.
 The eradication step also lines up with the SANS PICERL model.

 ## Frameworks I used